Jbsco/esp-bp/README.md

 Systolic: 120.599
 ```

-Not all values were observed to be in agreement.
-Run #3 systolic pressure was the furthest from what was observed on the reference device.
-Further testing on subjects with a wider range of resting heart rate is needed before further adjustment to the calculation and processing.

 ---

+## Conclusion
+The system design and measurement method was sufficient to make accurate recordings of blood pressure to record systolic and diastolic values.
+Filtering of the recorded signal was very effective at isolating heart rate.
+Processing this data could be refined further.
+Detrend strategies were tested alongside FFT and filtering, but thresholding proved to be a more immediately accessible method to determine systolic and diastolic values.
+Not all values were observed to be in agreement with the reference device.
+Run #3 systolic pressure was the furthest from what was observed on the reference device, but generally most values were within single-digit ranges.
+Further testing on subjects with a wider range of resting heart rate is needed before further adjustment to the calculation and processing, as resting heart is known to vary between subjects and over the course of a day.
+This repository will continue to be maintained as a resource for other engineering students working with embedded systems or in biomedical fields.

+---

 ## Future Enhancements
-- Add photos/graphics of device wiring, setup examples, & results to README.
+- Test additional subjects with a wider range of resting blood pressure, and refine calculation and processing algorithm.
 - Extend to any other possible control outputs.
+- Translate MATLAB analysis to Python.
+- Implement processing pipeline onboard ESP32.

 ---